NoushinN/reproducible_workflows/README.md

 ## Introduction
 - What's problem?  <!-- Noushin -->
   * Government is closed
-  * The public doesn't know how decsions are made
+  * The public doesn't know how decisions are made
   * Duplication of work within the government
   * Types of reproducibility